YuichiNAGAO/ICPRchallenge2020/README.md

 ```
 You have to specify folder number (container number) for which you want to make the prediction.
 Also, as for "epochs", "train_type", "val", "loss_type", you need to use the same settings that you have set in train.py.
-Basically, all options are optimized.
+Basically, of the default options are optimized (the same default as train.py).

 At the end of testing, `submission.csv` containing the predictions is created under the current directory.